The Other Side 2:520:00/2:52

 “Fiercely talented! ...triumphant feats of talent, passion, and genuine honesty.”

 Passionately creative and creatively passionate, Alyssa Wright is a Canadian cellist, vocalist, songwriter, composer, educator, writer, activist, advocate, and occasional rant-er.
 After spending her first three decades in Toronto, she is currently based in Barrie, Ontario.

 “That sound just grabbed me… She's a virtuoso!”

 — Victor Wooten, bassist, composer, author and educator

 — Eric Bibb, acoustic blues singer-songwriter

 In addition to her solo performance, Alyssa currently explores the world of classical music and beyond with pianist Marilyn Reesor, in the musical fusion collaborative Frizzen Spring, plays with Celtic band Pagan's Folly, and is Ontario folk music's "go-to-it" girl for cello studio and session work.
 She's played in a rock band, sung in a barbershop quartet, flirted with electronica, jazz, various "world music" and whatever new sounds tickle her fancy.
-She has played festivals and venues from Cape Breton to Vancouver Island, including Massey Hall, Hugh's Room, The Carleton, Harbourfront Centre and Molson Amphitheatre, and has appeared on well over fifty commercial recordings (she admits to having lost count some time ago).
+She has played festivals and venues from Cape Breton to Vancouver Island, including Massey Hall, Hugh's Room, The Carleton, Harbourfront Centre and Molson Amphitheatre, and has appeared on gazillions of commercial recordings (she admits to having lost count some time ago).

 Recent highlights include performing with Grammy Award-winning bassist Victor Wooten, and performing a co-written song with multi-award-winning acoustic blues singer-songwriter Eric Bibb.
 (Yes, she can die now – but hopefully she won't, and there will be many more highlights to come!)